-Through early 2021, The Northwest Seaport Alliance, Port of Seattle, Port of Tacoma, and Port of Vancouver, British Columbia, are renewing the Northwest Ports Clean Air Strategy (NWPCAS), setting the direction for their air quality and sustainability programs for the next 10 years and beyond.
+Through early 2021, The Northwest Seaport Alliance, Port of Seattle, Port of Tacoma, and Port of Vancouver, British Columbia, are adopting the updated Northwest Ports Clean Air Strategy (NWPCAS), setting the direction for their air quality and sustainability programs for the next 30 years and beyond.

 The new 2020 NWPCAS is an opportunity for ports to align emission reduction strategies with current policy, including the ports’ response to the Paris climate accord, align with current technology trends, increase stakeholder involvement, increase visibility and clarity around how emission reduction projects are prioritized, and improve flexibility in achieving performance-based targets.

 What is the Northwest Ports Clean Air Strategy?